How to Build an Integration Marketplace for Your SaaS Product in 2026

 Authentication (OAuth)Managed per connectorManaged by platform

 Real examples: Weeztix (event management) cut integration development costs by 80% and delivered 3x faster after switching to Albato Embedded.
 Chatfuel reduced integration delivery time from 2 months to 1 week and saw a 25% drop in churn.
 RD Station saved $150,000 in development costs and increased user retention by 73%.
+For the full math on payback windows and revenue lift, see the embedded iPaaS ROI breakdown.

 If the embedded approach fits your product, you can see Albato Embedded's marketplace components in action.
 Book a demo to walk through the setup with the team.